turkaykaplan/Patika/README.md

 # Patika
  Java Projects For patika.dev

- These studies are the results of practical studies and assignments given by patika.dev.
+ These studies are the results of practical homeworks given by patika.dev.